Scott-Devine/CloudMELT/README.md

 # Reproducibility

-Recent versions (v2.0.5-v2.1.5) of MELT can produce slightly different output depending on the order in which the individual samples' .bed files are processed in step 2 (GroupAnalysis).
+Some versions (v2.0.5-v2.1.5) of MELT can produce slightly different output depending on the order in which the individual samples' .bed files are processed in step 2 (GroupAnalysis).
 The end user does not have direct control over the order in which these files are processed and it can differ from machine to machine, or in the case of running on AWS, from VM to VM.